NapthaAI/docs/README.md

-# Website
+# Naptha AI Docs

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This documentation site is built using [Docusaurus](https://docusaurus.io/).

 ### Installation